maxatome/go-testdeep/tools/docs_src/content/operators/Smuggle.md

 used to do a final comparison while [`Smuggle`]({{< ref "Smuggle" >}}) transforms the data and then steps down in favor of generic comparison process.
-Moreover, the type accepted as input for the function is more lax to facilitate the tests writing (eg. the function can accept a `float64` and the got value be an `int`).
+Moreover, the type accepted as input for the function is more lax to facilitate the tests writing (e.g. the function can accept a `float64` and the got value be an `int`).
 See examples.
 On the other hand, the output type is strict and must match exactly the expected value type.
 The fields-path `string` *fn* shortcut is not available with